 Version 3.00 code is in the new ‘alarm-system’ repositry, and works with the new circuit board providing a more profesional solution to switching the remote control channels.
 It also provides an additional 4 Alarm Zone inputs, and numerous code improvements, and can be made to run on any Debian system, not just a Raspberry Pi.
 I’ve mopped up most of the previous issues spotted by Adilet and Ezio and fixed the file permissions in the install process.
 But I’m sure there is probably a shed load of new issues just waiting to be found.
 I’ll create some new pages with further details over the next few weeks.

-Warning – The video is out of date – the new application is based around a standard menu bar structure, rather than the earlier rotating 3D cube.
+Warning – The YouTube video is out of date – the current application is based around a standard menu bar structure, rather than the earlier rotating 3D cube.
 I’ve also made use of Action Bars to clear up the interface.
-But it should all be quite easy to work out.
+But it should all be fairly intuitive.
 If you have any questions, just leave a comment and I’ll get back to you as soon as possible.

 Configuration and Application install